-- 12.8.1 The vapor recovery system shall be installed and tested in an operating gasoline dispensing facility for the purpose of certification testing. - 12.8.2 The applicant shall make arrangements for the vapor recovery system to be installed in an operating gasoline dispensing facility meeting the requirements of Section 14.1. - 12.8.3 The request for designation as a test site shall include the following information: - (a) Location of the facility: - (b) Verification of throughput for at least six months; and - (c) Hours of operation.

-12.8.4 The applicant shall submit final construction diagrams of the proposed test station.
+- 12.8.3 The request for designation as a test site shall include the following information: - (a) Location of the facility; - (b) Verification of throughput for at least six months; and - (c) Hours of operation. - 12.8.4 The applicant shall submit final construction diagrams of the proposed aboveground storage tank or test station.
 These drawings shall clearly identify the type of vapor recovery piping and connections, pipe slope, and type of storage tanks (i.e., single or double wall, steel, concrete, insulation, fiberglass, etc.).
 The Executive Officer may require Professional Engineer or Architect Approved As-Built drawings of the test site.
 If such drawings are not obtainable, the applicant may request the Executive Officer to accept alternatives sources of this information, such as detailed schematics of the vapor piping configuration and/or photographs.

-12.9 Notification of System Certification Holder
+12.9 Notification of Certified System Component Manufacturers Certification Holder

-If the applicant is not the manufacturer of all system components, the applicant shall include evidence that the applicant has notified the component manufacturer(s) of the applicant's intended use of the component manufacturers' equipment in the vapor recovery system for which the application is being made.
+If the applicant is not the manufacturer of all system components, the applicant shall include evidence that the applicant has notified all the component manufacturer(s) of the applicant's intended use of the component manufacturers' equipment in the vapor recovery system for which the application is being made.